Department of Justice is now the Department of Communities and Justice. Find out more >

 In many civil court cases in NSW, the same form is used to make affidavits.
 The following example shows the first page of an affidavit used in a civil case in NSW.

-Affidavits should be written in the first person: that is from the point of view of the person making the affidavit, and using the word 'I'.
-If the affidavit refers to a conversation, you should write down the exact words used by the parties.
+Affidavits should be written in the first person: that is, from your point of view.
+If your affidavit refers to a conversation, you should use the exact words spoken by the people in the conversation.

-The affidavit should state things that the person making the affidavit has direct knowledge of.
-This means what they saw and heard.
+Your affidavit should only state things that you have direct knowledge of.
+This means what you saw and heard.

 An affidavit should not include:

-It is sometimes helpful to attach a document to the affidavit if it supports the fact you are trying to prove.
-The document is then called an 'annexure'.
+It is sometimes helpful to attach a document to the affidavit if it supports something you are trying to prove.
+This document is called an 'annexure'.

-Each annexure must also have a statement written on its front page that says:
+Each annexure must also have a cover page with a signed statement by the authorised witness that says:

 If you are not sure what to write in an affidavit, or whether to attach any documents you should get

-You need to take the affidavit to an authorised person before you sign it.
-The authorised person will ask you to 'swear' or 'affirm' that the content of the affidavit is true, and then ask you to sign the end of the affidavit, and the bottom of each page of the affidavit.
+You need to take your affidavit to an authorised person before you sign it.
+The authorised person will ask you to swear (religious oath) or affirm (non-religious oath) that the contents of your affidavit is true, and then ask you to sign each page of your affidavit.

-After they have witnessed you signing the affidavit, the authorised person will also sign the end of the affidavit, the bottom of each page and any annexures or exhibits.
+After they have witnessed your signing the affidavit, the authorised person will also sign each page and any annexures or exhibits.